botter-nidnul/botter-nidnul.github.io/Urbit_on_Android_Termux.md

 ### A guide to (hopefully) getting Urbit running on your Android device.

-**This guide is outdated:** you're almost certainly going to need a modified kernel or custom rom (or at least be rooted, and run the urbit binaries as root😬) if you're running Android 8 or above because of the seccomp "security feature".

-There are two ways to do this: Inside of PRoot and outside of PRoot.
+There are two ways to run Urbit on Android: Inside of PRoot and outside of PRoot.

-PRoot causes Urbit to run slowly; fast enough (on my device, YMMV) for a fake zod to have a responsive dojo (after an almost hour long first boot), but a comet or moon is almost unusable.
-The advantage to this approach is that you don't need a rooted device, and you can use the standard AArch64 Urbit binary.

-Not using PRoot speeds up Urbit substantially, sufficiently to run a moon without the ames or behn spinner running almost constantly.
-This requires a [patched version of urbit](https://github.com/botter-nidnul/urbit/releases/tag/termux-v0.10.4) that knows where to find the tmp directory and resolv.conf file inside the normal Termux environment; it also requires your Android device to be rooted to circumvent the seccomp security feature which prevents static binaries from running.
+The PRoot method will (with a little luck) allow you to run Urbit on a stock Android device, although at a slight speed penalty.

+If you're running a custom kernel or custom ROM on your device it's likely [seccomp](https://en.wikipedia.org/wiki/Seccomp) has been disabled and you can run Urbit outside of PRoot.
+(To check the status of seccomp run `grep Seccomp /proc/self/status` in Termux.
+If seccomp is disabled this command will return either 0 or a blank line)

+(It's also possible to get around seccomp on a rooted device running a stock kernel by launching Urbit as root.
+It's probably best not to do this, except *maybe* for a fake ~zod development ship.
+If you want to know how to run commands as root inside Termux you can look it up yourself.)

+In my experience not using PRoot speeds up Urbit by about 7%, but with the poor single threaded performance of ARM chips you may find that actually makes a difference to your Urbit experience.

+Both sets of these Termux Urbit binaries have been modified to run better on Android by altering the [LMDB build flags](https://github.com/botter-nidnul/urbit/commit/58ab2fbef177d8de9da10f8f8e407c6e3bc45295).
+The non-PRoot binaries have been further altered to know [where to find the tmp directory and resolv.conf file](https://github.com/botter-nidnul/urbit/commit/8ff6bc672d3975bb9ab1b1c2ec785d8273f81b75) inside the normal Termux environment.

-The Android device will need to have at least a linux kernel version of 3.17 because of [libent](https://github.com/urbit/libent).
-There might be other problems with the kernel your device comes with.
-For example, I was only able to get this to work on my OnePlus 3T after upgrading to [this custom kernel](https://forum.xda-developers.com/oneplus-3/oneplus-3--3t-cross-device-development/r1b1-arter97-kernel-oneplus-3-3t-t4054539) which makes a number of alterations to the stock 3.18 kernel.
-I have no idea which of those changes was necessary to get this working.
+Your Android device will need to have at least a linux kernel version of 3.17 because of [libent](https://github.com/urbit/libent).
+Android versions earlier than 8 (Oreo) do not have seccomp but may not have a kernel version high enough to run Urbit.

-It'd be helpful if you give feedback on where it does or doesn't work, either in a comment here or in the chat ~botter-nidnul/extreme-urbiting

 ### Step One: Install Termux